stanfordnlp/CoreNLP/doc/classify/README.txt

 // GNU General Public License for more details.
 //
 // You should have received a copy of the GNU General Public License
-// along with this program; if not, write to the Free Software
+// along with this program.
+If not, see http://www.gnu.org/licenses/ .
-// Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.
 //
 // For more information, bug reports, fixes, contact:
 //    Christopher Manning
-//    Dept of Computer Science, Gates 1A
+//    Dept of Computer Science, Gates 2A
-//    Stanford CA 94305-9010
+//    Stanford CA 94305-9020
 //    USA
 //    java-nlp-support@lists.stanford.edu
 //    https://nlp.stanford.edu/software/classifier.html